integrationsuperhero/techcon2020/APICDevJam/Lab4/index.md

    ![](images/tutorial_html_6303625db3f1ae01.png)

 8. API Connect will take care of deprecating the old product and publishing the new one.
-As a result, the new **Think Inventory** product will be published, while the old one will be automatically deprecated.
+As a result, the new **Inventory Products** product will be published, while the old one will be automatically deprecated.

    ![](images/tutorial_html_d7847d64c8d3c2d5.png)